-I haven't represented an insurance company in years but I've still got a lot of old friends in the insurance industry and they often confide in me as someone who is "on the outside" but who understands the way the inside game is played.
-The other day I was talking to one of those old friends.
-He was a highly placed insurance company executive who hired and supervised insurance defense law firms and he said something like, "The problem is, we just can't find lawyers who are aggressive enough, not like you were when you were on our side."
+I haven’t represented an insurance company in years, but I’ve still got a lot of old friends in the insurance industry and they often confide in me as someone who is “on the outside” but who understands the way the inside game is played.
+The other day, I was talking to one of those old friends.
+He was a highly placed insurance company executive who hired and supervised insurance defense law firms, and he said something like, “The problem is that we just can’t find lawyers who are aggressive enough, not like you were when you were on our side.”

 I know he meant it as a compliment and I imagine that most people reading this would imagine that a lawyer would take it as such.
-But he'd inadvertently hit upon a bugaboo of mine.
-I think of myself as assertive, pro-active, prepared and willing to take risks on behalf of my clients.
-Aggression is definitely part of that profile and, as my old friend's comment suggests, it is a tool that I am pleased to employ when necessary.
-However, the public perception of the best lawyers as some hybrid of pit-bull and white shark has led a portion of my profession to paint themselves as bullies and their behavior has come to reflect that self-image.
+But he’d inadvertently hit upon a bugaboo of mine.
+I think of myself as assertive, proactive, prepared, and willing to take risks on behalf of my clients.
+Aggression is definitely part of that profile and, as my old friend’s comment suggests, it is a tool that I am pleased to employ when necessary.
+However, the public perception of the best lawyers as some hybrid of pit bull and white shark has led a portion of my profession to paint themselves as bullies and their behavior has come to reflect that self-image.
 The problem?
-These "one-trick ponies" are doing terrible things to their clients and our profession.
+These “one-trick ponies” are doing terrible things to their clients and to our profession.

 The “One-Trick” Pony in a Complex World

-The truth is that every case is different and the successful handling of personal injury cases in Pennsylvania requires a variety of approaches.
+The truth is that every case is different, and the successful handling of personal injury cases in Pennsylvania requires a variety of approaches.
 Some cases (perhaps those with large damages and a defendant with inadequate insurance coverage) call for a hyper-aggressive approach.
 Other cases may require more nuance in order to achieve the best result for the client.
 For example, smaller cases where there is ample coverage may be best handled by careful preparation and presentation of the case to the insurance company while keeping costs at a manageable level.
-Still other cases, in my view the vast majority of the most substantial cases, require a lawyer who is willing to engage in the arduous work of preparing a significant case for trial by a lawyer who has in the past demonstrated to the insurance companies that he will competently try the case.
+Still other cases — in my view the vast majority of the most substantial cases — require a lawyer who is willing to engage in the arduous work of preparing a significant case for trial, as well as a lawyer who has in the past demonstrated to the insurance companies that he will competently try the case.

-All too often, the "pit-bull" lawyer believes his own hype.
-He's perfected the technique of looking at the camera, appearing stern and promising he'll have the insurance company quaking in their boots.
-He's learned to convey a tough-guy image to clients at the initial meeting.
-Unfortunately, he hasn't learned how to effectively try cases (or isn't willing to do what it takes to effectively try a case) and all the bluster either falls away in a whimper when it comes time to settle or, even worse, he continues to bluster all the way through a trial, right up to a disappointing verdict.
+All too often, the “pit bull” lawyer believes his own hype.
+He’s perfected the technique of looking at the camera, appearing stern, and promising that he’ll have the insurance company quaking in their boots.
+He’s learned to convey a tough-guy image to clients at the initial meeting.
+Unfortunately, he hasn’t learned how to effectively try cases (or isn’t willing to do what it takes to effectively try a case), and all the bluster either falls away in a whimper when it comes time to settle or, even worse, he continues to bluster all the way through a trial, right up to a disappointing verdict.